twoojoo/rofi-utils/README.md

 - Chromium bookmarks are stored in ***$HOME/.config/chromium/Default/Bookmarks***
 - To use a custom bookmarks file run the script with this option: **-f|--bookmarks-file *&lt;path&gt;***
 - gets bookmarks both from **bookmark_bar** and **other** bookmark folders (custom folders not yet implemented)
-- **bookmark naming**:
+- **bookmarks naming**:
-	- be sure that bookamark names are **unique** among all bookmarks folders
+	- be sure that bookamarks names are **unique** among all bookmarks folders
-	- for some reason, if the bookmark name contains more than 1 consective space character, the script won't be able to match the name with the url.
+	- for some reason, if a bookmark name contains more than 1 consective space character, the script won't be able to match the name with the url.
 Try to avoid this situation.
 Maybe this could be fixed in the script itself.
 	- I find very proficient to use this pattern when naming bookmarks:

 		***Personal/Utils/&lt;my-company-name&gt; - &lt;website-name&gt; [- &lt;section-name&gt;]***

 		(e.g. *"Personal - Gmail", "Personal - Github", "Personal - Github - Repositories", "Utils - Base64 - Encode", "Utils - Base64 - Decode"*, etc...)

-		This helps a lot in keeping them tidy in the rofi menu.
+		This helps a lot keeping them tidy in the rofi menu.
+- **todo**: add a remove option (an add options is also possible but it's way more easy to create the bookmark from the chromium tab itself)
 <br>

 ## Theming